TravelTimN/oregon-trail-python/README.md

 speed of the current, and condition of the wagon, but can be raised if the player uses pelt to seal the wagon.
 The maximum amount of pelts that can be used depends on the river being crossed.
 Also, like the "ford" option, the player can rest before crossing the river to wait for more suitable crossing conditions.

-### Fording

-Unless the player is crossing an extremely shallow river, **fording** a river always has a 0% chance of success.
-The chance of success can be raised using the same methods as when the player caulks the wagon.

 ### Ferry